rhyslwells/Data-Archive/content/uncleaned/Machine learning algorithms.md

 ##### Limitations:

-Data Dependence: The performance of machine learning algorithms heavily depends on the [[data quality]] and quantity of the training data.
+Data Dependence: The performance of machine learning algorithms heavily depends on the [[Data Quality]] and quantity of the training data.

 [[Overfitting]] occurs when the model learns the training data too well and fails to generalise to new, unseen data.